19+ Must Have Items for Traveling With a Baby

 Travel Cot/Bassinet

-Baby B is now rolling a lot in his sleep though and so we’ve opted to move up to a travel cot.
+Baby B is now rolling a lot in his sleep, though, so we’ve opted to move up to a travel cot.

 Portable Blackout Curtain